|Title:||Python Language Governance Proposal Overview|

 PEP 8002 - Open Source Governance Survey

 Surveys will be conducted of governance models for similar open source and free software projects, and summaries of these models will be outlined in this PEP.
 These surveys will serve as useful barometers for how such projects can be successfully governed, and may serve as inspiration for Python's own governance model.
 Python is unique, so it's expected that it will have its own spin on governance, rather than directly adopting any of those surveyed.

 PEPs in the 8010s describe the actual proposals for Python governance.
 It is expected that these PEPs will cover the broad scope of governance, and that differences in details (such as the size of a governing council) will be covered in the same PEP, rather than in potentially vote-splitting individual PEPs.

 PEP 8010 - The Technical Leader Governance Model

 This is a placeholder PEP for the continuation of the Benevolent Dictator For Life model.
 The name is an homage to Guido's title and does not necessarily imply that the next BDFL will be required to serve without time limit.
 Also within scope is whether an advisory council aids or supports the BDFL.
 This PEP does not name either the next BDFL, nor members of such an advisory council.
 For that, see PEP 13.

 PEP 8011 - Python Governance Model Lead by Trio of Pythonistas

-This is a placeholder PEP for a new model of Python governance based on a small Council of Pythonistas (COP).
-It describes the size and role of the council, but it differs from PEP 8010 in that it does not propose a leader to whom the council answers.
-The governing council makes the final decisions for the Python language.
-This PEP does not name members of the council.
+This PEP describes a new model of Python governance lead by a Trio of Pythonistas (TOP).
+It describes the role and responsibilities of the Trio.
+This PEP does not name members of the Trio.
 For that, see PEP 13.